brcrista/Haskell-Notes/More-Haskell/lenses.md

 Circle {_center = (0.0,-1.0), _radius = 10.0}
 ```

+Note that lenses compose right-to-left instead of left-to-right as functions normally do.
+That is, the leftmost lens in a series of compositions is the first to be evaluated.

 ## How to Use Lenses

 The `lens` package and its `Control.Lens` module provide the canonical implementation of lenses.